 Subsection 2.
-The provisions of part 18 of the administration of justice act for the Faroe Islands (lov for Færøerne om rettens pleje) on evidence from witnesses in civil cases shall apply correspondingly, with the necessary relaxations, to summoning and holding a maritime inquiry.
+The provisions of part 18 of the administration of justice act (retsplejeloven) on evidence from witnesses in civil cases shall apply correspondingly, with the necessary relaxations, to summoning and holding a maritime inquiry.

 Subsection 3.
 A record shall be kept of such evidence as decided by the presiding judge.
 A note approving the record shall be made in the court records.